 An example of working with server logs

-To date, server logs are very handy tool that allows you to monitor the site, identifying bugs and errors, malicious users, to counter DDoS-attacks.
+To date, server logs are a very handy tool that allows you to monitor the site, identifying bugs and errors, malicious users to counter DDoS attacks.

 In order to work with server logs correctly, you need to know their location, be able to study the necessary files, as well as understand the different types of records.
 In most control panels, the user is immediately given the ability to enable and disable logging.
 In addition, it is possible to download or view logs.